gemforce-team/gemforce/results/README.md

 ### Where do I put red?

-In every speccing recipe, simply replace the most deeply nested gem with a red g1.
+In every speccing recipe, simply replace the most deeply nested non black gem with a red g1.

 ### So many choices, so little time